james-stevens/handshake-bridge/README.md

 ### DNSSEC Validation of Handshake domains on your desktop

-If your desktop PC is running `systemd` (most Linux distro do), then you can configure the `systemd` `stub-resolver` (which run on IP `127.0.0.53`) to do DNSSEC validation within your desktop PC.
-This ensures all the DNS data you see that can be validated has been.
+If your desktop PC is running `systemd` (most Linux distro do), then you can configure the `systemd` `stub-resolver` (which runs on IP `127.0.0.53`) to do DNSSEC validation within your desktop PC.
+This ensures all the DNS data you see, that can be validated, has been.

 To do this

 1) Put these lines into `/etc/systemd/resolved.conf`

-	[Resolve]
+	`[Resolve]`
 	DNS=192.168.1.1
 	DNSSEC=yes
 	Cache=yes